-7. Final Pretrial Conference: April 18, 2013 at 4:00 p.m.
+7. Final Pretrial Conference: May 21, 2013 at 4:00 p.m.

 Lead counsel for each party must appear in person.
 Any deposition that has not been filed with the Clerk of Court by the date of the final pretrial conference shall not be used by any party for any purpose at trial.
+A party must also submit to chambers courtesy copies of all depositions by the date of the final pretrial conference.

-8. Trial: April 22, 2013 at 9:00 a.m.
+8. Trial: June 3, 2013 at 9:00 a.m.

 Trial shall be to a jury of seven and shall be bifurcated.
-The parties estimate that this case will take three days to try.
+The parties estimate that this case will take seven to ten days to try.
 Absent further order of this court, the issues to be tried shall be limited to those identified by the parties in their pretrial conference report to the court.